kristianmandrup/sourcetree-indexer/Readme.md

 ## TODO

+- Optionally generate `.index.json` file with all the summary data of the folder
 - Cleanup option to delete all `.Index.md` files
 - Let tags bubble up from subfolder metadata?
 - Finder - search on index files with tags partly matching search term